 And some bonus info!

-There are currently no specific laws prohibiting the monitoring of employees in Indonesia.
-However, surveillance of any kind must be justified by law and necessary to achieve a legitimate purpose.
-Before any electronic monitoring process, the following key principles for data collection must also be applied: transparency, the legal basis for processing, data minimization, and retention.
+In Indonesia, there are presently no explicit laws regulating employee monitoring.
+Surveillance of any sort, however, must be justified by law and required to accomplish a valid goal.
+Before beginning any electronic monitoring process, the following relevant data collection standards must be followed: transparency, the legal basis for processing, data minimization, and retention.

 1. Is employee monitoring legal in Indonesia?